 I entirely understand and appreciate the strong feelings associated with this most important matter concerning our nation's withdrawal from the European Union.

-These Parliamentary constraints mean that there are inherent difficulties in the Prime Minister's plan being passed, as would be the case in seeking approval from any alternative plan or deal, however I believe that this deal delivers on the referendum result and protects, jobs, security and the integrity of the United Kingdom.
+Parliamentary constraints mean that there are inherent difficulties in any deal being passed through the House of Commons, however I believe that a deal delivers on the referendum result and protects, jobs, security and the integrity of the United Kingdom.

 I will continue to back the Withdrawal Agreement to ensure that the UK takes back control of its laws, borders and money.
 An end to free movement, the jurisdiction of the European Court of Justice coming to a close and vast budget payments to the EU ending once and for all.
 We will also be out of the Common Agriculture Policy and the Common Fisheries Policy.
 EU and UK citizens will have their rights protected, including for healthcare and pensions.
 They will be able to continue to live their lives broadly as they do now.